ngoctnq/cryptographic-filematcher/README.md

 ## security_

  We encrypt just about everything from the server/sender (S) end to hide all related information from S, then let the client/customer (C) do randomized arithmetics on it to get some encrypted result that is not public to C or the eavesdropper, while also not exposing any of C's information.
-This has been proven to be secure under the Semi-Honest model. <sup>[3]</sup>
+This has been proven to be secure under the Semi-Honest model. <sup id="a3">[[3]](#f3)</sup>

  The hash function is state-of-the-art with the highest security possible.
-I opted for SHA-3/Keccak instead of SHA-2 ~aus keinem beschißenen Grund~ because of all the wrong reasons, since SHA-3 is not supposed to be the successor of SHA-2, but rather an alternative if SHA-2 is ever broken.
+I opted for SHA-3/Keccak instead of SHA-2 because of all the wrong reasons, since SHA-3 is not supposed to be the successor of SHA-2, but rather an alternative if SHA-2 is ever broken.
 Still, SHA-3 is not yet broken either, so its use is justified.

  The hash comparisons are done using `compare_digest()` with no premature termination of loops to prevent side-channel attacks to the maximum.

  One weak point of this program is due to lack of peer-review in the imported `phe` module as the author acknowledged:

  > This code has neither been written nor vetted by any sort of crypto expert.
-The crypto parts are mercifully short, however. <sup>[4]</sup>
+The crypto parts are mercifully short, however. <sup id="a4">[[4]](#f4)</sup>

 ## improvements_

 One simple way that would speed this up is to revert back to SHA-2 since it operates faster than SHA-3.
 Another way that is not really good is to decrease the security parameters of the involved security components (shorter hashes).
 The most important one is that this procedure is unnecessarily clunky; notably, the two sides have to run the procedure, with each once takes turn being the server/client.
-A better way to do this is a symmetric approach, as proposed by a few papers to date. <sup>[5]</sup>
+A better way to do this is a symmetric approach, as proposed by a few papers to date. <sup id="a5">[[5]](#f5)</sup>

 ## lessons_